Namibia Votes With Ruling Party Facing Its Toughest Race Yet - UrduPoint

 Namibia Votes With Ruling Party Facing Its Toughest Race Yet

-Windhoek, (APP - UrduPoint / Pakistan Point News - 27th Nov, 2024) Namibia's vice president was among the first voters in elections Wednesday that could see her become the desert nation's first woman leader, even as her ruling SWAPO party faces a strong challenge to its 34-year grip on power.
+Windhoek, (APP - UrduPoint / Pakistan Point News - 27th Nov, 2024) Namibia's vice president was among the first to vote in elections Wednesday that could see her become the desert nation's first woman leader, even as her ruling SWAPO party faces the strongest challenge yet to its 34-year grip on power.

-Netumbo Nandi-Ndaitwah, a 72-year-old veteran of the South West Africa People's Organisation, cast her ballot in the capital Windhoek as polls opened at 7:00 am (0500 GMT).
+Netumbo Nandi-Ndaitwah, a 72-year-old veteran of the South West Africa People's Organisation, cast her ballot in the capital Windhoek as polls opened with long queues outside many polling stations in the sparsely populated country.

-She urged the country's roughly 1.5 million registered voters to do the same before polls close at 9:00 pm.
+She urged the roughly 1.5 million registered voters to get to the polls before they close at 9:00 pm (1900 GMT).

 The vote "will have an impact for the next five years in your life and in the life of every Namibian and any person who's visiting this country," said the candidate popularly known as NNN.

-SWAPO has governed the mineral-rich country since independence in 1990 but, amid complaints about high unemployment and enduring inequalities, Nandi-Ndaitwah could be forced into a second-round run-off if she fails to garner at least half the vote.
+SWAPO has governed the mineral-rich country since independence in 1990 but, amid complaints about high unemployment and enduring inequalities, Nandi-Ndaitwah could be forced into an unprecedented second-round if she fails to garner at least half the vote.

-Waiting in the early morning sun to cast her ballot, Frieda Fillipus, 31, said she wanted to see a woman run the country.

-"The future is female," said Fillipus, who works in the key mining sector.

-"The outcome will be tight," said self-employed Hendry Amupanda, 32, who had been queuing since 9:00 pm the night before.

-"I want the country to get better and people to get jobs," said Amupanda, wearing slippers and equipped with a chair, blanket and snacks.

-Nandi-Ndaitwah has four main challengers including Panduleni Itula, 67, a former dentist and lawyer who founded the Independent Patriots for Change party in 2020.
+One of her main challengers is Panduleni Itula, 67, a former dentist and lawyer who founded the Independent Patriots for Change (IPC) party in 2020 after leaving SWAPO.

-Itula took 29 percent of votes in the 2019 elections, losing to SWAPO leader Hage Geingob, who garnered 56 percent of votes.

-Despite the loss, his performance was remarkable considering Geingob, who died in February, took almost 87 percent five years earlier.
+Itula took 29 percent of votes in the 2019 elections, losing to SWAPO leader Hage Geingob with 56 percent.
+It was a remarkable performance considering Geingob, who died in February, had won almost 87 percent five years earlier.

-For the first time in the southern African nation's recent history, a second round is "a somewhat realistic option", said Henning Melber, of the Nordic Africa Institute at the University of Uppsala.
+Itula told reporters at a Windhoek polling station that he was optimistic his four-year-old party could "unseat the revolutionary movement".

+"We will all march from there and to a new dawn and a new era of how we conduct our public affairs in this country," he said.

 Recent Stories